isomerpages/cpf-govbenefits/_faqs/Additional GSTV – U–Save.md

 <b>2.
 Can unused GSTV – U-Save benefits be encashed?</b>
  <br><br> No. The GSTV – U-Save rebates is only meant to directly offset a household’s utilities expense and not other expenses.
 Any unused GSTV – U-Save rebate will be rolled over to help offset your household’s utilities bills for the following months.
 <br><br>
 <b>3.
 I have other queries on GSTV – U-Save.
-Who can I ask?</b>	<br><br>More information on the GST Voucher scheme can be found at www.gstvoucher.gov.sg/pages/u-save.
-Alternatively you may contact SP services at customersupport@spgroup.com.sg or 6671 7117.
+Who can I ask?</b>	<br><br>More information on the GST Voucher scheme can be found <a class="hyperlink" href="https://www.gstvoucher.gov.sg/pages/u-save/"> www.gstvoucher.gov.sg/pages/u-save.</a> Alternatively you may contact SP services at customersupport@spgroup.com.sg or 6671 7117.